 In the early days, agencies were hardly creative at all.

-Even today, the creative process is actually only a small part of what ad agencies go.
+Even today, the creative process is actually only a small part of what ad agencies do.

-Ogilvy argues, on top of the creative side of things, agencies do lots of market research; prepare detailed media plans; buy online ads, advertising space, and TV broadcast time.
+Ogilvy argues, on top of the creative side of things, agencies do lots of market research; prepare detailed media plans, purchase advertising space.

 Over the decades, agencies have evolved to suit the changing needs of the clients, doing many things people loosely classify as marketing.

 The advent of the Internet, however, completely redefined their role and posed new challenges.